Porsche 917 Steve McQueen Drove In ‘Le Mans’ Sells For $14M At Pebble Beach

 Considering the 917 was the race car that secured Porsche its first 24 Hours of Le Mans victory, it’s unsurprising that one recently became the most expensive Porsche ever sold.
-But what might surprise you is the 917 that broke that record never actually raced at Le Mans.
+But what might surprise you is the 917 that broke the record never actually raced at Le Mans.

 That’s because it was the car that Steve McQueen drove in the 1971 film “Le Mans.”